skoolkid/skoolkit/sphinx/source/man/skool2ctl.py.rst

 -b, --preserve-base
   Preserve the base of decimal and hexadecimal values in instruction operands and DEFB, DEFM, DEFS and DEFW statements.
-(By default, only binary values are preserved.)
+(By default, only binary values and character values are preserved.)

 -h, --hex
   Write addresses in hexadecimal format.